California shooting shows security vulnerabilities on buses

 “We don’t intend to roll out anything like what we have in the airports.
 We are satisfied at this point,” Transportation Security Administration Administrator David Pekoske said in 2017.

-TSA's mandate does include security on all the nation's transportation networks.
+TSA's mandate includes security on all the nation's transportation networks.
 But the vast majority of the TSA's more than 43,000 security officers work at the over 400 U.S. airports.
 TSA efforts beyond airports often take the form of partnerships, advice and federal grants.

 States and municipalities assume more responsibility for their local bus or subway systems, and there's little uniformity nationwide.